Silver lining: Glitter isn’t the worst Mariah Carey movie.

 To be fair (to me), he was always the weakest link in good movies, like On the Job.
 I went inside the theater in full “Matitikman niya ang batas ng isang API!!” mode, already coming up with the best possible potshots.
 Boy, was I in for a surprise!
 As the dashing dumped gentleman named Jake, he was actually really good here (a huge improvement from his work in Everyday I Love You where he couldn’t even act as a guy in a coma).
 Titig pa lang niya matutunaw ka na.
 (Excuse me while I cry in a fetal position).

 3. The film itself was a straightforward, light-hearted (real meaning of) romantic-comedy without a lot of cliched external conflicts.
 The lovebirds fell in love, they realized their true selves (one’s egotistic and the other one’s krungy, both with trust issues), and they tried to make the relationship work.
-There were no real third parties (hello, Gerald’s ex was a complete tuod), no typical family problems (dealing with class differences or sick parents), no career issues, etc. Everything just revolved on the “do these two people deserve each other” premise (or as one friend pointed out, “Ang simple lang ng problema nyo”).
+There were no real third parties (hello, Gerald’s ex was a complete tuod), no typical family problems (dealing with class differences or sick parents), no career issues, etc. Everything just revolved around the “do these two people deserve each other” premise (or as one friend pointed out, “Ang simple lang ng problema nyo”).
 It was actually refreshing given the hugot-driven formula recently required by the genre.

 4. All of the hugots were done for laughs by the wonderful Arci Munoz (as the crazy in love make-up artist Tintin) in her YouTube tutorials.
 Yes, she played a gorgeous MUA and we all know for a fact that most of them do look better than their celebrity clients.